jujunet37/Cam87-Astrogatines-Edition/README.md

 # Cam87-Astrogatines-Edition

 ## This repository contains all files needed to build the astronomy Cam87 color camera with a APSC CCD sensor.
 The resolution of this camera is 6M pixels (3000x2000).
 Original wiring diagram was made by grim from Astroclub.kiev.ua.
+Budget for this camera is about 280€ / 320$

 ## Here are the implementation I made :